maiziex/HAPDeNovo/README.md

 --child: "NA12878" is the origin sample id of the child.  <br />
 --parent1: "NA12891" is the origin sample id of the first parent.  <br />
 --parent2: "NA12892" is the origin sample id of the second parent.  <br />
---child_id: "20976" is the sample id from the header of the bam file for child.<br />
+--child_id: "20976" is the sample id from the header of the bam file for child, to check this sample id, you can use /src/Check_sampleID.py <br />
---parent1_id: "20971" is the sample id from the header of the bam file for the first parent. <br />
+--parent1_id: "20971" is the sample id from the header of the bam file for the first parent, to check this sample id, you can use /src/Check_sampleID.py <br />
---parent2_id: "20972" is the sample id from the header of the bam file for second parent. <br />
+--parent2_id: "20972" is the sample id from the header of the bam file for second parent, to check this sample id, you can use /src/Check_sampleID.py <br />
 --child_bam: "NA12878_GRCh37.bam" is the bam file of the child. <br />
 --parent1_bam: "NA12891_GRCh37.bam" is the bam file of the first parent. <br />
 --parent2_bam: "NA12892_GRCh37.bam" is the bam file of the second parent. <br />